AdobeDocs/analytics.en/help/admin/user-management2/c-customize-report-access/groups-customize-report-access.md

  <tbody>
   <tr>
    <td colname="col1"> <p>Administrator access / predefined groups </p> </td>
    <td colname="col2"> <p> Predefined groups are no longer required for administrators.
-Administrators now have access to all items (tools, metrics, dimensions), as well as Web Service access, Report Builder, Activity Map, and Ad Hoc Analysis. </p> <p>The purpose of groups is to grant or restrict access to non-administrative users. </p> </td>
+Administrators now have access to all items (tools, metrics, dimensions), as well as Web Service access, Report Builder, and Activity Map. </p> <p>The purpose of groups is to grant or restrict access to non-administrative users. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Custom groups </p> </td>